AmaanK03/Portfolio/README.md

 # Data Engineer Portfolio

 Greetings!
 My name is Amaan, and I'm excited to share my still developing data engineer portfolio.
-Within this repository, you'll find a comprehensive catalog of projects completed , each of which covers essential skills and techniques.
+Within this repository, you'll find a comprehensive catalog of projects completed in various data analytics/engineering courses or self development exercises, each of which covers essential skills and techniques.
 #
 ### [Sales Management - Power BI, SQL, Excel](https://github.com/AmaanK03/Sales-Management)